sofyansitorus/wp-dev-docker/README.md

 proxy
 ```

-To use a custom domain, you will need to set up your DNS and install and activate the [acme-companion](https://github.com/nginx-proxy/acme-companion) docker.
+To use a custom domain, you will need to set up your DNS and install and activate the [NGINX Proxy Automation](https://github.com/evertramos/nginx-proxy-automation) docker.
 After completing these steps, you can access the WordPress site at http://yourdomain.tld.

 #### Custom Domain & SSL